madhavaprasad10/Garage-Management-System/Project design phase/Readme.md

-Here you will find the pdf file about the Project Planning Phase consist of Project Planning
+Here you will find the pdf files about the Project Design Phase pdf files

+1.Problem Solution Fit

+2.Proposed Solution

+3.Solution Architecture